shafanaS/jenkins-pipeline-artifacts/README.md

         -   m3.2xlarge
         -   m4.large
         -   m4.xlarge (recommended)
-    *   WUMPassword - Password for WUM
+    *   WUMPassword - Password for WUM.
-    *   WUMUsername - Username for WUM
+    *   WUMUsername - Username for WUM.
-    *   DBUsername - Database Username
+    *   DBUsername - Database username.
-    *   DBPassword - Database Password
+    *   DBPassword - Database password.
-    *   JDKVersion - Java Version
+    *   JDKVersion - Java version.
-    *   GITREPOARTIFACTS - Git URL of the artifacts repository.
-The artifacts in this repository will be deployed from the Pipeline.
+    *   GITREPOARTIFACTS - Git URL of the artifact repository.
+The artifacts in this repository will be deployed from the pipeline.
-    *   GITREPOCF - Git URL of the repository that contains the CFN scripts for staging and production (https://github.com/wso2-incubator/cicd-deployment-scripts.git)
+    *   GITREPOCF - Git URL of the repository that contains the CFN scripts for staging and production (https://github.com/wso2-incubator/cicd-deployment-scripts.git).
-    *   GITREPOPUPPET - Git URL of the repository that contains the puppet scripts (https://github.com/wso2-incubator/cicd-configurations.git)
+    *   GITREPOPUPPET - Git URL of the repository that contains the puppet scripts (https://github.com/wso2-incubator/cicd-configurations.git).
-    *   Email - In case of any failures in the pipeline an email will be sent to this email.
+    *   Email - In case of any failures in the pipeline, a message will be sent to this email.

 3. Create the stack.
-4. Once the EI instance is created, log into the instance through a web browser, using "<public DNS> (IPV4):8080"
+4. Once the EI instance is created, log in to the instance through a web browser using "<public DNS> (IPV4):8080".
-5. Set your AWS credentials and WUM credentials in global Jenkins credentials configured as aws_creds and wum_creds respectively.
+5. Go Global Jenkins Credentials, and update your AWS credentials (under aws_creds) and WUM credentials (under wum_creds) respectively.
-4. Configure github webhook for the jenkins server
+6. Configure GitHub webhook for the jenkins server.
+Follow the steps given below.
-5. Make a push to the git hub repository

-The following parameters are required to be given when uploading the file.

-#### How to create a Github Webhook
-1. Sign in to your GitHub account.
+    a.
+Sign in to your GitHub account.
-2. Select the related repository you own.
+    b.
+Select the related repository you own.
-3. Click on "Settings" on the right panel.
+    c.
+Click "Settings" on the right panel.
-4. Then click on "Webhooks" on the left panel.
+    d.
+Then click "Webhooks" on the left panel.
-5. Click on the "Add WebHook" Button.
+    e.
+Click the "Add WebHook" button.
-4. Paste the URL of the Jenkins server in the URL form field.
+    f.
+Paste the URL of the Jenkins server in the URL form field.
-5. Select "application/json" as the content type.
+    g.
+Select "application/json" as the content type.
-6. Select "Just the push event".
+    h.
+Select "Just the push event".
-7. Leave the "Active" checkbox checked.
+    i.
+Leave the "Active" check box selected.
-8. Click on "Add webhook" to save the webhook.
+    j.
+Click "Add webhook" to save the webhook.
-Once the webhook is created, when a push is made to the repository, the jenkins build will be triggered, which will start the Pipeline.
+    When the webhook is created, the jenkins build will be triggered once a push is made to the repository.
+This will start the pipeline.
+5. Make a push to the GitHub repository.

-### Jenkins Pipeline Flow
+### Jenkins pipeline flow
+Once the pipeline is started, the following steps will be executed:

-1. Setup the Environment
+1. Setup the environment.
-    - clone the repositories and make the directory structure
+    - clone the repositories and make the directory structure.
-2. Build the pack
+2. Build the pack.
-    - product pack is created as a .zip file
+    - product pack is created as a .zip file.
-3. Build Image for EI Instances
+3. Build the image for EI Instances.
-    - this steps returns an AMI ID that are used in the steps 4 and 5.
+    - this step returns an AMI ID that is used in steps 4 and 5.
-4. Deploy to Staging
+4. Deploy to staging.
     - staging stack is created and the test endpoint is returned.
+Note that this endpoint is not app-specific.
+To be able to test app-specific endpoints (in the next step), the test cases should already contain the app-specific URI.
-5. Run tests staging
+5. Run tests on staging.
-    - run tests on staging environment.
+    - run tests in the staging environment.
-6. Deploy to Production
+6. Deploy to production.
-    - production stack is created and the test point for product endpoint is returned.
+    - production stack is created and the test endpoint for the production environment is returned.
+Note that this endpoint is not app-specific.
+To be able to test app-specific endpoints in the next step, the test cases should already contain the app-specific URI.
-7. Run tests on production
+7. Run tests on production.

-The returned endpoint returned in step 4 and 6 are not app specific.
-In order to test for app specific end points the tests cases should specify the app specific URI.

 ### How to configure the pipeline from another region

-To configure the CICD pipeline for any region, copy the AMI specified in Jenkins.yaml file under mappings for the region us-east-1 to that required region.
-Include the copied AMI for that region in the jenkins.yaml file, under mappings.
+To configure the CICD pipeline for any region: Copy the AMI specified in the Jenkins.yaml file (under mappings) for the us-east-1 region to the AMI in the Jenkins.yaml file in the required region.